Might as Well Not Be in Prison at All

 - Played with in Apollo Justice: Ace Attorney, Kristoph Gavin manages to kill two different people from behind bars, without seeing any of them for seven years... by complete coincidence, as he intended for the trap he set to kill them seven years prior.

 - In one episode of Justice League, Batman allowed himself to be captured by the Injustice Gang; he feigned helplessness in order to manipulate one of the Gang's members.
 He later revealed he could have escaped at any time, but if he did he wouldn't have had a resource "on the inside".
+In fact Joker was the only member Genre Savvy to flat out state they should just shoot him when they had the chance.

 - The pilot episode of Darkwing Duck had its major villain, Taurus Bulba, running his operation from a prison.
 He could escape at anytime and he chose to remain in prison because he felt that it was the perfect hideout for him, despite constantly having to deal with an annoying warden.